feeshy/Kana-Similarity-FDG/README.md

 # Kana Similarity FDG

-Interactive force-directed graph revealing which hiragana and katakana look alike, based on perceptual distance data from [Letter visual similarity of Japanese hiragana and katakana based on reaction times](https://doi.org/10.1007/s12144-021-02664-w) (Higuchi & Kobayashi 2023).
+Interactive force-directed graph revealing which hiragana and katakana look alike, based on perceptual distance data from a research by Hiroki Higuchi & Tessei Kobayashi.

 ## Usage